Chipotle chilaquiles with black beans

 Add the tomatoes, ½ cup water, and as much chipotle chile as you like and season lightly with salt.
 Bring to a boil, reduce to a simmer, and cook, stirring occasionally, until the sauce thickens slightly, 8 to 10 minutes.

-When the sauce simmers, prep the black beans and garnishes, then cook the eggs.
+While the sauce simmers, prepare the black beans and garnishes, then cook the eggs.

 Prep the black beans and garnishes

 - Trim the ends from the radishes; thinly slice the radishes.

 - Cut the avocado in half.
 Remove the pit, scoop out the flesh, and cut the flesh into bite-size pieces.